Chobble Tickets

 Standard & daily events

 Standard events are your typical one-off occasions with a fixed capacity.
 Daily events let attendees pick a date from a calendar, with capacity applied separately to each day - ideal for classes, workshops, or anything that runs regularly.
 You set which days of the week are bookable and define holiday/blackout dates when no bookings are accepted.
 You can also set date and location fields which show up on the ticket page.
+Events can optionally be marked as non-transferable, requiring ID verification at check-in.

 Groups & multi-event bookings